-"Well then, Myrna," Ulrich said as he reached to unhook the chains from the wall, "May I help you out of those chains, and perhaps we could find you something to eat."
+"Well then, Myrna," Ulrich said as he reached to unhook the chains from the wall, "May I help you out of those chains?
+Perhaps we could find you something to eat."

-The pale hand reached out to Ulrich and he took it in his, pulling Myrna towards the back of the wagon.
+The pale hand reached out to Ulrich.
+He took it in his and pulled Myrna towards the back of the wagon.
 She stepped down and clung tightly to Ulrich's hand, her face hidden under a dark hood.
 "Who are all these men?"

 Ulrich glanced around and started when he saw the small crowd gathered, curious to know what was inside the fortified wagon.